shivamujawame/AIW-Infra-Migration/Labfiles/migrate-windows-servers-to-azure-hol.md

 6. Select **OK** to close the network interface settings blade, then **Save** the **smarthotelweb1** settings.

-7. Repeat these steps to configure the private IP address for the other VMs.
+7. Repeat these steps to configure the private IP address for the other VM.

    - For **smarthotelweb2** use private IP address **192.168.0.5**